Bears lose Trubisky, shut down Cook in 16-6 win over Vikings

+“It’s definitely for sure top three, top four for me,” Nagy said.
+“It’s a division game at home against a really good football team.
+That’s number one.
+Here we are four games into the season, and you start out 0-1 and there’s a little bit of ‘what’s going on.’
+And our guys, they just stick together.”

+Things weren’t looking so good for the Bears (3-1) when Trubisky went down in the opening minutes.

-The No. 2 overall pick in the 2017 draft, Trubisky was scrambling when Danielle Hunter dragged him down.
+The No. 2 overall pick in the 2017 draft, he was scrambling on the sixth play from scrimmage when Danielle Hunter dragged him down.
 The quarterback’s non-throwing arm got pinned awkwardly under his body as the ball popped out.
 Minnesota made the recovery, but a holding penalty against Anthony Harris negated the play.

 Daniel came on and connected with Tarik Cohen on a 10-yard touchdown to complete a 14-play drive.
 The 10th-year pro completed 22 of 30 passes.